DoublewordDoubleword

 • Python 3.11+

-• Some examples require additional API keys (Serper for web search, OpenAI for comparison runs)
+• Some examples require additional API keys (Serper for web search)